avdyushin/avdyushin.github.io/_posts/2020-06-15-xslt-auto-generation.markdown

 ---
-title: "Using XML and XSLT for code generation"
+title: Using XML and XSLT for code generation
 date: 2020-06-15T07:59:40+02:00
+tags: [xml, xslt]
 ---

 XML files can be transformed into different one using XSL templates.